pallets/flask/docs/security.rst

 attacker can use this (like above) to get all the data you exported in your JSON file.
 The browser will totally ignore the ``application/json`` mimetype if ``text/javascript`` is defined as content type in the script tag and evaluate that as JavaScript.
-Because toplevel array elements are allowed (albeit useless) and we hooked in our own constructor, after that page loaded the data from the JSON response is in the `captured` array.
+Because top-level array elements are allowed (albeit useless) and we hooked in our own constructor, after that page loaded the data from the JSON response is in the `captured` array.